nhubbard/konf/README.md

 ### Check whether an item exists in config or not

-Check whether an item exists in config or not:
+To check whether an item exists in the config, use the `contains` function or the `in` overload:

 ```kotlin
 config.contains(Server.host)